zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 where:
 * **serviceId**

-    Specifies the service instance identifier that is registered in the API ML installation. <font color='yellow'> (in the API ML installation file?)</font>
+    Specifies the service instance identifier that is registered in the API ML installation.
     The service ID is used in the URL for routing to the API service through the gateway.
     The service ID uniquely identifies instances of a microservice in the API ML.
     The system administrator at the customer site defines this parameter.